Generalized Riesz Regression: A Unified Framework for Debiased Machine Learning with Riesz Representer Fitting under Bregman Divergence: Convergence Rate Analysis

-Throughout this section, we assume that the Riesz representer is bounded. \begin{assumption} There exists a constant $C > 0$ independent of $n$ such that $|\alpha(x)| < C$ for all $x \in \calX$. \end{assumption} This boundedness assumption holds in the standard ATE setting, which assumes common support of the treated and control groups and bounded outcomes.
+This boundedness assumption holds in the standard ATE setting under common support and bounded outcomes.
 In many other applications, this assumption also holds.
-If we wish to allow unbounded support, we can develop such an extension by imposing appropriate tail conditions.
-For example, the density ratio between two Normal distributions may violate this assumption.
+If we wish to allow unbounded support, we can develop an extension by imposing appropriate tail conditions.
+For example, density ratios between two Normal distributions may violate this assumption.
 In such cases, \citet{Zheng2022anerror} presents a convergence rate analysis, and we can follow their approach.
 In practical data analysis, it is often reasonable to treat the Riesz representer as bounded.